 When looking at the specifications of a new dishwasher, you’ll want to pay attention to the decibel rating (dBA).
 The higher the number, the noisier the machine will be, and we recommend that you don’t go for anything over 50 dBA.
 This is the noise level of a normal conversation, so anything higher is going to be annoying.
 The ideal decibel rating that is acceptable for most households is between 44-48 dBA, and of course, anything lower than that is going to be super silent and you’ll barely even realize that a cycle is on.

-Of course, a quieter machine does come at a higher price point, and both LG and GE have impressive noise ratings in their mid-high range models.
+Of course, quietest dishwasher does come at a higher price point, and both LG and GE have impressive noise ratings in their mid-high range models.
 You’ll even notice on some of LG’s models that they mention ‘LoDecibel’, which immediately tells you that it’s a quiet dishwasher.

 2) Design & Visual Appeal